Ableton Live: History

-Ableton Live was created by Gerhard Behles, Robert Henke and Bernd Roggendorf in the mid-1990s.
-Henke left Ableton in 2016 to concentrate on Monolake.
-Behles and Henke met while studying programming at the Technical University of Berlin, and wrote software in the music programming language Max to perform techno as their band Monolake.
+Live was created by Gerhard Behles, Robert Henke and Bernd Roggendorf in the mid-1990s.
+Behles and Henke met while studying programming at Technische Universität Berlin, and wrote software in the music programming language Max to perform techno as their band Monolake.
 Henke and Behles identified a need in Berlin's electronic music scene for user-friendly software for live performances, and worked with local acts to develop it.
 Though Live was not developed in Max, Max was used to prototype most of its features.

-Henke said later: "I think the feeling we had was [that] there was enough like-minded people in our closer community who could appreciate a product like this, and that it could work commercially.
+Henke said later of Live's creation, "I think the feeling we had was [that] there was enough like-minded people in our closer community who could appreciate a product like this, and that it could work commercially.
 That gave us confidence to believe that a small company could actually survive on the market."
-He said one of the first industry figures to recognise Live's potential was the Hollywood composer Hans Zimmer, who was impressed by Live's ability to change the tempo of a loop without altering its pitch.
+He said one of the first industry figures to recognize Live's potential was the Hollywood composer Hans Zimmer, who was impressed by Live's ability to change the tempo of a loop without altering its pitch.
 Roggendorf, another programmer, joined Behles and Henke in the late 90s and helped them turn their Max patches into a general set of software for retail.
 They released the first commercial version of Live on October 30, 2001.

-Unlike Pro Tools, which focuses on multitrack recording, the first version of Ableton Live was designed for performing with loops.
-It offered sophisticated tools for triggering loops, playing samples and timestretching audio, and was immediately popular with electronic music producers.
-Live's timestretching algorithm, known as "warping", was particularly notable and gave DJs greater control over mixing and beatmatching, smoothly blending tracks of different tempos.
+Unlike Pro Tools, which focuses on multitrack recording, the first version of Live was designed for performing live with loops.
+It offered sophisticated tools for triggering loops, playing samples and time stretching audio, and was immediately popular with electronic music producers.
+Live's time stretching algorithm, known as "Warping", was particularly notable and gave DJs greater control over mixing and beatmatching, smoothly blending tracks of different tempos.

-Live expanded to become a digital audio workstation (DAW) with a MIDI sequencer and support for virtual studio technology (VST).
+In 2004, Live expanded to become a DAW with a MIDI sequencer and support for virtual studio technology (VST).

 In 2010, Ableton introduced Max for Live, enabling connectivity between Max and Live.
 Live made it easier for musicians to use computers as instruments in live performance without programming their own software, influencing the rise of global festival culture in the 2000s.

+In 2016, Henke left Ableton to concentrate on his artistic project Monolake.